luiul/docker-basics/README.md

 FROM python:3.13-slim-bookworm AS builder

 # Set the working directory inside the build container
-WORKDIR /app/
+WORKDIR /app

 # Copy only the requirements file first, to leverage Docker caching.
-COPY requirements.txt .
+COPY requirements.txt ./

 # Generate wheels for all dependencies and store them in /app/wheels
-RUN pip wheel --no-cache-dir --no-deps --wheel-dir wheels/ -r requirements.txt
+RUN pip wheel --no-cache-dir --no-deps --wheel-dir wheels -r requirements.txt

 # (Optional) If you have any build steps, such as compiling extensions or
 # other build artifacts, they would go here before we move on to the runtime stage.